yue-su/yue-su/README.md

 ### Hi there 👋

-I am a javascript Developer that focuses on React, Nodejs, UI Design, and Serverless technologies such as Gatsby and Strapi, Firebase, and AWS.
+I am a Web Developer that focuses on React, Nodejs, UI Design, and Serverless technologies such as Gatsby and Strapi, and Firebase.
 To grow my skills I focus on building a mobile App using React Native library called Life Long Learning.

 <!--
 **yue-su/yue-su** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.